McAuley Catholic High School (Joplin, Missouri): Description

-Background
+History

 McAuley Catholic High School was established in 1885.

 The school has celebrated over 135 years of Catholic education in the Joplin area.

-Recent Changes

-The school was forced to convert their nearby storage building into the replacement elementary school over the summer of 2011 as the original was destroyed in a tornado on May 22, 2011.
-As of 2016 the building is now used for St. Peter's Middle School as St. Mary's Elementary school has built a new building at 3025 S Central City Rd, Joplin, MO 64804.
+The school was forced to convert their nearby storage building into the replacement elementary school over the summer of 2011 as the original was destroyed in a deadly tornado on May 22, 2011.
+In 2016 the building was used for St. Peter's Middle School as St. Mary's Elementary school has built a new building at 3025 S Central City Rd.

-Due to limited space in the temporary elementary building, McAuley lets the middle school use their facilities for PE, lunch, and art classes.
+In 2021, St. Peter's Middle School was moved to the building of McAuley High School.